shabble/irssi-scripts/README.md

 * `feature_tests/` has a bunch of different little scripts written to test certain aspects of Irssi behaviour.
 None of them are likely to be particularly useful unless you're looking for simple examples of various things on which to build.
-  The exception is 'key_test.pl', which is good for figuring out what keycodes Irssi sees when you give it input.
+  Some of the ones which might actually be useful are:

+ * `key_test.pl` - decodes and prints keyboard inputs from the `gui key pressed` signal.
+Useful for checking what keycode a particular combo generates.

+ * `template.pl` - A basic outline of a script to use as a starting point for others.

-  pipes.pl might also be interesting as a barebones template for a script which uses forking and pipes to handle async tasks in the background without hanging Irssi.
+ * `pipes.pl` A barebones template for a script which uses forking and pipes to handle async tasks in the background without hanging Irssi.

 * `modules/` contains a few half-baked attempts at loadable modules for Irssi, none of which do very much at the moment.
 They might be useful as templates